robconery/blog/_posts/2010-11-17-open-id-is-a-party-that-happened.md

 categories: Opinion
 ---

-## It Seemed Like Such a Great Idea
+## It Seemed Like Such a Great Idea, Didn't It?

 I know the first thing you're going to think: "StackOverflow seems to have worked it just fine".
 I said this very thing about 12 times over the last year as I pounded my head against my desk, wondering what I was missing.
 James then said to me "really? when's the last time you logged in?"